1. Quick Facts

 - Typical Delivered Amount: 200–300 mcg nightly

-- Frequency: Every PM, approximately 1 hour after the final meal
+- Frequency: Every evening, commonly administered approximately one hour after the final meal

 - Cycle Length: 6 months on / 3 months off

-Sermorelin functions by binding GHRH receptors within the anterior pituitary gland, stimulating release of endogenous human growth hormone (HGH).
+Sermorelin functions by binding growth hormone-releasing hormone receptors within the anterior pituitary gland, stimulating the release of endogenous human growth hormone (HGH).

 Because Sermorelin relies on endogenous hormone production, its effects are generally considered more physiologically regulated than exogenous HGH administration.